bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>4.
 Responsive Text Size:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The text size can be set with a "vw" unit, which means the "viewport width".
-That way the text size will follow the size of the browser window.
+<p>The text size can be set with a "vw" unit, which means the "viewport width".
+That way
+the text size will follow the size of the browser window.</p>

 ```html
 <h1 style="font-size:10vw">Hello World</h1>